Several deep gorges run through the Upper Val di Non valley, including the one of the San Felice Waterfall

 And how to reach the Novella Gorge?
 The hike starts in San Felice, on South Tyrolean territory, and follows the forest path marked "Cascata" (waterfall).
 It leads down 170 steps to a viewing platform, at the bottom the cool rock walls are impressive (approx. 1 hour).

-The Canyon Rio Novella is freely accessible only during the summer months.
+The Canyon Rio Novella is freely accessible from May to September, season start 2024 in May.